ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 If the request does not include a 'scope' field, the KDC is expected to understand with what roles the Client is requesting to join the group.
 For example, as per the access token, the Client might have been granted access to the group with only one role.
 If the KDC cannot determine which exact scope should be considered for the Client, it MUST reply with a 4.00 (Bad Request) error response.

-The handler considers the scope specified in the access token associated to the Client, and checks the scope entry related to the group with name GROUPNAME associated to the endpoint.
+The handler considers the scope specified in the access token associated with the Client, and checks the scope entry related to the group with name GROUPNAME associated with the endpoint.
 In particular, the handler checks whether the set of roles specified in that scope entry includes all the roles that the Client wishes to have in the group as per the Join Request.
 If this is not the case, the KDC MUST reply with a 4.03 (Forbidden) error response.

-If the KDC manages the group members' public keys, the handler checks if one is included in the 'client_cred' field.
-If so, the KDC retrieves the public key and performs the following actions.
+If the KDC manages the group members' authentication credentials, the handler checks if one is included in the 'client_cred' field.
+If so, the KDC retrieves the authentication credential and performs the following actions.

-* If the access token was provided through a Token Transfer Request (see {{token-post}}) but the KDC cannot retrieve the 'kdcchallenge' associated to this Client (see {{token-post}}), the KDC MUST reply with a 4.00 Bad Request error response, which MUST also have Content-Format application/ace-groupcomm+cbor.
+* If the access token was provided through a Token Transfer Request (see {{token-post}}) but the KDC cannot retrieve the 'kdcchallenge' associated with this Client (see {{token-post}}), the KDC MUST reply with a 4.00 Bad Request error response, which MUST also have Content-Format application/ace-groupcomm+cbor.
 The payload of the error response is a CBOR map including a newly generated 'kdcchallenge' value.
 This is specified in the 'kdcchallenge' parameter.

-* The KDC checks the public key to be valid for the group identified by GROUPNAME.
-That is, it checks that the public key is encoded according to the format used in the group, is intended for the public key algorithm used in the group, and is aligned with the possible associated parameters used in the group.
+* The KDC checks the authentication credential to be valid for the group identified by GROUPNAME.
+That is, it checks that the authentication credential has the format used in the group, is intended for the public key algorithm used in the group, and is aligned with the possible associated parameters used in the group.

    If this verification fails, the handler MUST reply with a 4.00 (Bad Request) error response.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
-The value of the 'error' field MUST be set to 2 ("Public key incompatible with the group configuration").
+The value of the 'error' field MUST be set to 2 ("Authentication credential incompatible with the group configuration").

 * The KDC verifies the PoP evidence contained in the 'client_cred_verify' field.
 Application profiles of this specification MUST specify the exact approaches used to verify the PoP evidence, and MUST specify which of those approaches is used in which case (REQ14).

    If the PoP evidence does not pass verification, the handler MUST reply with a 4.00 (Bad Request) error response.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 3 ("Invalid Proof-of-Possession evidence").

-If no public key is included in the 'client_cred' field, the handler checks if a public key is already associated to the received access token  and to the group identified by GROUPNAME (see also {{ssec-key-distribution-exchange}}).
-Note that the same joining node may use different public keys in different groups, and all those public keys would be associate to the same access token.
+If no authentication credential is included in the 'client_cred' field, the handler checks if an authentication credential is already associated with the received access token  and to the group identified by GROUPNAME (see also {{ssec-key-distribution-exchange}}).
+Note that the same joining node may use different authentication credentials in different groups, and all those authentication credentials would be associated with the same access token.

-If an eligible public key for the Client is neither present in the 'client_cred' field nor retrieved from the stored ones at the KDC, it is RECOMMENDED that the handler stops the processing and replies with a 4.00 (Bad Request) error response.
+If an eligible authentication credential for the Client is neither present in the 'client_cred' field nor retrieved from the stored ones at the KDC, it is RECOMMENDED that the handler stops the processing and replies with a 4.00 (Bad Request) error response.
 Applications profiles MAY define alternatives (OPT8).

 If, regardless the reason, the KDC replies with a 4.00 (Bad Request) error response, this response MAY have Content-Format set to application/ace-groupcomm+cbor and have a CBOR map as payload.
-For instance, the CBOR map can include a 'sign_info' parameter formatted as 'sign_info_res' defined in {{sign-info}}, with the 'pub_key_enc' element set to the CBOR simple value 'null' (0xf6) if the Client sent its own public key and the KDC is not set to store public keys of the group members.
+For instance, the CBOR map can include a 'sign_info' parameter formatted as 'sign_info_res' defined in {{sign-info}}, with the 'pub_key_enc' element set to the CBOR simple value 'null' (0xf6) if the Client sent its own authentication credential and the KDC is not set to store authentication credentials of the group members.

 If all the verifications above succeed, the KDC proceeds as follows.